On March 31st I finally received the call I had been anxiously waiting for. The results of our baby’s pathology tests were in.

 The fax said our baby had monosomy x.
 Which, according to my search of the internet, is a fancy medical way of saying Turner Syndrome.

 Turner Syndrome only affects girls.
 So even if the fax didn’t say the baby was “maternal in nature” I would have found out the baby’s gender.
 It’s got something to do with reproduction and puberty.
 Some women don’t even find out they have it until they start trying to conceive and find out they can’t.
 It sounds like our baby would have had a normal life, other than not being able to conceive, if she had been born.
 That is sad to think about, but only about 1% of babies who have Turner Syndrome will ever be born.
 It was a comfort to know that in this regard, our baby had been a majority.
-If the percentages had been reversed it would have upset me even more.
-It’s already a slap in the face to miscarry, it would have been an even bigger one to find out most babies with the abnormality are born.

 From the sound of it, Turner Syndrome isn’t something that is passed on from the parents to the baby.
 So it was comforting to know that I was right in thinking I had done nothing wrong.

-Hubby and I can start trying to conceive again next month, but I don’t think it will be as exciting as the time before.
+Mr Boots and I can start trying to conceive again next month, but I don’t think it will be as exciting as the time before.
 We’re already nervous miscarrying again.
 It happened once, it can happen again.
 The fact that this miscarriage was a rare chromosome abnormality is helpful to know and the doctor doesn’t think there is a big risk of it happening again, but I don’t know how comforting all that really is.
 The innocence of pregnancy is lost on us now.